-Most actors can happily stand up and promote their work to the hilt because they've put time, effort and sometimes money into the film's output.
+Most actors can happily stand up and promote their work to the hilt because they've put time, effort and sometimes money into the movie's output.

 9. Bob Hoskins and 'Super Mario Bros.'

-Sir Bob Hoskins was one of the great English actors of our generation, starring in such classics as 'The Long Good Friday', 'Mona Lisa', 'Brazil' and 'Who Framed Roger Rabbit'.
-However, in 1993, Hoskins decided to set himself back a few years, career-wise, and join the sinking ship that was the on-screen adaptation of 'Super Mario Bros.'
+Sir Bob Hoskins was one of the great English actors of our generation, starring in such classics as 'The Long Good Friday', 'Mona Lisa', 'Brazil' and 'Who Framed Roger Rabbit', not to mention countless others.
+However, in 1993, Hoskins decided to set his career back a few years and join the sinking ship that was the on-screen adaptation of 'Super Mario Bros.'
 When asked about it years later, Hoskins' musings on the topic were as follows:

 What is the worst job you've done?

 What has been your biggest disappointment?

 If you could edit your past, what would you change?

 8. Malcolm McDowell and 'Caligula'